Combined surface acoustic wave and surface plasmon resonance measurement of collagen and fibrinogen layers

-The chosen protein layers consist of collagen and fibrinogen.
+The chosen protein layers consist of collagen and fibrinogen, selected as references both for their interest in engineering biocompatible surfaces \cite{prothese,mara} but most significantly for their strong solvent content and hence acoustic properties challenging to analyze.
 Collagen is a fibrillar protein of the extracellular matrix possessing self-assembly properties, involved in biorecognition processes.
-The collagen macromolecule consists of a triple helix with dimensions about 300~nm in length and about 1.5~nm in diameter, and weights about 300 kilodaltons.
-Organization of collagen films adsorbed on hydrophobic surfaces -- $CH_3$-terminated self-assembled monolayers (SAMs) and polystyrene -- from 30 to 40~$\mu$g/ml were fully characterized under water or after drying using AFM, X-ray photoelectron spectroscopy and radioassays.
-By AFM scratching experiments, thickness of the film adsorbed on methyl-terminated surfaces was estimated to be about 20~nm under water and 7-8~nm after drying.
-Nevertheless, it was found that the measurement was strongly influenced at weak applied forces ($<$0.5~nN), in relation with the long-range repulsion ($\sim$50 to $\sim$250~nm) observed by AFM force-distance curves, strongly suggesting that at least some molecules of the film must protrude into the solution \cite{cupere}.
-Adsorbed amount of collagen on methyl-terminated surfaces were estimated to be between 0.4 and 0.8 $\mu$g/cm$^2$ by combining AFM and XPS measurements.
-Values near 0.5~$\mu$g/cm$^2$ were determined to be adsorbed on polystyrene by radiolabeling of the same source of collagen as the one used in this study.
+The collagen macromolecule consists of a triple helix with dimensions about 300~nm in length and about 1.5~nm in diameter, and weights about 300 kilodaltons \cite{colla}.
+Organization of collagen films adsorbed on hydrophobic surfaces - CH$_3$ -- terminated self-assembled monolayers (SAMs) and polystyrene -- from 30 to 40~$\mu$g/ml -- were fully characterized under water or after drying using AFM \cite{denis,cupere}, X-ray photoelectron spectroscopy \cite{dufrene} and radioassays.
+By AFM scratching experiments, thicknesses of the film adsorbed on methyl-terminated surfaces was estimated to be about 20~nm under water and 7-8 nm after drying.
+Furthermore, it was found that the measurement was strongly influenced at weak applied forces ($<$0.5 nN), in relation with the long-range repulsion ($\sim$50 to $\sim$250 nm) observed by AFM force-distance curves, strongly suggesting that at least some molecules of the film must protrude into the solution \cite{cupere}.
+Adsorbed amount of (dry) collagen on methyl-terminated surfaces were estimated to be between 0.4 and 0.8 $\mu$g/cm$^2$ by combining AFM and XPS measurements.
+Values near 0.5~$\mu$g/cm$^2$ were determined to be adsorbed on polystyrene by radiolabeling.

 Fibrinogen, on the other hand, is a blood protein that presents three globular domains linked together by fibrilar segments.
-Similarly to collagen, its molecular weight is about 340 kilodaltons.
-Fibrinogen adsorbed on various surfaces has been imaged by AFM as well \cite{drake}, down to molecular resolution \cite{fib1,fib2,fib3}.
+Similarly to collagen, its molecular weight is about 340~kilodaltons.
+Fibrinogen adsorbed on various surfaces has been imaged by AFM as well \cite{drake}, down to molecular resolution \cite{fib0,fib1, fib2,fib3}.